Yanxinyanxi/Optimizing-Talent-Acquisition-and-Onboarding-Vector-team-/README.md

 Our website runs on **PHP + MySQL (XAMPP)** with a **vanilla HTML/CSS/JS frontend**, and integrates with **Extracta.ai** and **OpenAI GPT-4o APIs**.

+# Setup Instruction
+_Below is the instructions on installing and setting up Vector:_

+1. Download & install Visual Studio Code (as code editor)
+2. Download & install XAMPP
+   -Install it and start the **Apache** and **MySQL** services from the XAMPP control panel.
+3. Clone the repository
+   -git clone

 # Reflection on challenges and learnings

 During the development of this solution, we encountered **several challenges** that shaped our learning experience: